LAU-TECH/CONSTITUTION/README.md

 1- The Chairman shall be entitled to convene Special General Meetings of the Club to deal with any urgent business pertaining to the Club.

-2- A Special General Meeting may also be convened at the written request of at least one third of the Club’s Members stating in writing the reason for the convening of such a meeting and such special meeting shall be held within fifteen (15) days of the written request 	being delivered to the Club Secretary.
+2- A Special General Meeting may also be convened at the written request of at least one-third of the Club’s Members stating in writing the reason for the convening of such a meeting and such special meeting shall be held within fifteen (15) days of the written request being delivered to the Club Secretary.

-3- No special meeting of the Club shall be convened without Club Members receiving at least 24 hours notice.
+3- No special meeting of the Club shall be convened without Club Members receiving at least 24 hours' notice.

 ## ***ARTICLE V: EXECUTIVE BOARD***

 > #### _A:  Officers Duties:_

+0. Adviser:
+   * The adviser shall lead the club's projects, and appointed by his/her corresponding affiliation.

 1. Chairman: